Roscoe Conkling Giles: Career

-Between 1915 to 1917 Dr. Giles interned at Provident Hospital in Chicago, Illinois.
-He passed the exam for Junior Physician at the Municipal Tuberculosis Sanitarium and at the Oak Forest Infirmary at the top of the Civil Service list; while certification was obtained eventually, his appointment was denied due to the color of his skin.
-In 1917 Dr. Giles was appointed a supervisor of the Health Department by Mayor William Hale Thompson.
+Between 1915 and 1917, Dr. Giles interned at Provident Hospital, in Chicago, Illinois, the first African-American-run hospital in the United States.
+He passed the exam for Junior Physician at the Municipal Tuberculosis Sanitarium and at the Oak Forest Infirmary at the top of the Civil Service list; at the same time, certification was obtained, but eventually, his appointment was denied due to the color of his skin.
+In 1917, Dr. Giles was appointed a supervisor of the Health Department by Mayor William Hale Thompson.
 He was associated with Dr. U.G.
 Dailey from 1917 to 1925.
-Dr. Giles became Assistant Attending Surgeon (1917-1925), Attending Surgeon (1925-1955) and Honorary Attending Surgeon (1956-1970) at Provident Hospital.
-He was affiliated with a number of professional organizations and involved in professional activities throughout his life, including serving as President of the National Medical Association (NMA).
-He is known within the NMA for chairing what came to be called the "Giles Committee" that successfully lobbied the American Medical Association (AMA) for the removal of the abbreviation "col." after the names of African-American physicians listed in AMA Directory of physicians.
+Dr. Giles became Assistant Attending Surgeon (1917–1925) and then Attending Surgeon (1925–1955).

+In 1931, Dr. Giles received a Julius Rosenwald Fellowship to study at the University of Vienna Medical College in Austria.
+He became an Honorary Attending Surgeon (1956–1970) at Provident Hospital.
+He was affiliated with a number of professional organizations and was involved in professional activities throughout his life.
+He was a Fellow of the American College of Surgeons and served as President of the National Medical Association (NMA).
+He is known within the NMA for chairing what came to be called the "Giles Committee" that successfully lobbied the American Medical Association (AMA) for the removal of the abbreviation "col." after the names of African-American physicians listed in the AMA Directory of Physicians.
 The Committee continued as a "Special Liaison Committee" between the NMA and the AMA.

-Dr. Giles volunteered for service in the Medical Corps of the Army of the United States and entered as a Major, June 13, 1942.
+Dr. Giles volunteered for service in the Medical Corps of the Army of the United States and entered as a Major on June 13, 1942.
 He was promoted to Lieutenant Colonel in 1944 and became Chief of the Medical Services at the Thousand Bed Station and Regional Hospital in Fort Huachuca, Arizona.
-Following World War II, he became a Lieutenant Colonel in the Organized Reserves of the U.S. Army until his death.
-In 1946 he was also appointed a Consultant in Surgery to the Secretary of War through the Surgeon General.
+Following World War II, he was promoted to Lieutenant Colonel in the Organized Reserves of the U.S. Army until his death.
+In 1946, he was appointed a Consultant in Surgery to the Secretary of War through the Surgeon General.

+Dr. Giles was a 33rd Degree Prince Hall Mason.

 Personal life

-Giles married Francis Reeder and had two sons to survive to adulthood: Oscar DePriest Giles and Roscoe Conkling Giles, Jr. His grandson, Roscoe C. Giles III, is a physicist and computer engineer, and the deputy director of Boston University's Center for Computational Science.
+Giles married Francis Reeder and had two sons to survive to adulthood: Oscar DePriest Giles and Roscoe Conkling Giles Jr. His grandson Francis R. Giles is a photojournalist and his other grandson Roscoe C. Giles III, is a physicist and computer engineer, and the deputy director of Boston University's Center for Computational Science.

-Roscoe Giles died in Chicago in 1970, and is buried in Lincoln Cemetery.
+Dr. Roscoe Giles died in Chicago in 1970, and is buried in Lincoln Cemetery.